“This violinist, now among the best in the world as well as the most thoughtful, is as brilliant at Bach as [he is at] Birtwistle,” Observer (London)

 Daniel Hope’s projects have drawn attention to the fate of musicians murdered by the Nazis, to stories of others affected by hatred and bigotry, and to the fine art of composers neglected by history.
 He has worked with actors such as Klaus Maria Brandauer and Mia Farrow to set familiar works by Mozart and Beethoven in fresh contexts, and he commemorated the centenary of the First World War’s outbreak with a project that brought together songs from the period, words by soldier-poets and a new violin concerto by Gabriel Prokofiev.
 “I’ve been fascinated by what music can achieve, and I put together different projects every year that in a sense have a kind of political stance,” Hope observes.
 “And yet I’m not a politician.
 I’m a musician.
 But I do believe musicians can use their talents and their communication to make certain things happen.”

-Dismantling boundaries and uniting diverse communities has become part of life for Daniel Hope, whose outreach work extends far and wide.
+His outreach work now extends far and wide.
 As well as presenting a weekly radio show on Germany’s WDR3 channel, he is the author of four best-selling books for the German-language market, and has written regularly for the Wall Street Journal and Cicero, the monthly German magazine for politics and culture.
-His all-round achievements were recognised with the 2015 European Cultural Prize for Music.
-“Daniel Hope is a great artist, whose serious and refreshing approach to classical music creates generations of new listeners,” observed Tilo Braune, President of the European Cultural Foundation.
-“He builds bridges between different musical worlds and thus stands for tolerance and openness.”
-The citation reflects Hope’s compassionate outlook and feeling for music’s unique qualities of expression.
+His achievements have been recognised with the European Cultural Prize for Music (2015) and with Germany’s highest civilian accolade, the Federal Cross of Merit.
+“Daniel reaches a global audience with his music,” observed Culture Senator Klaus Lederer, who presented the violinist with the latter award in Berlin in October 2017.
+“It is therefore all the more remarkable that he is also so deeply committed to social awareness … Breaking down barriers and bringing different communities is an integral part of his life.”
+These words reflect Hope’s compassionate outlook and feeling for music’s unique qualities of expression.
 “I believe that music transcends cultural differences, in the same way that it transcends religion and race,” he notes.
 “I do not believe that music can change the world, but it can make people think.”
 That same belief led him to establish Hope@9pm, a quarterly series of “salon” events which has been running at the Berlin Konzerthaus since September 2016 and in which Hope and his invited guests from the worlds of culture and politics combine performance with wide-ranging discussion.

 Over the past two decades Daniel Hope has appeared with many of the world’s leading orchestras and conductors.
 He is in high demand as concerto soloist, recitalist and chamber musician, and often performs at the most prestigious concert halls and festivals, from Carnegie Hall, Wigmore Hall and the Amsterdam Concertgebouw to the BBC Proms, Salzburg and Tanglewood.
-As Associate Artistic Director of the Savannah Music Festival, he has created adventurous programmes for the annual event since 2004.
-At the beginning of the 2016-17 season Hope succeeded Roger Norrington as Music Director of the Zurich Chamber Orchestra and led the ensemble on tour to South Korea and China.
-He is set to appear in recital at this summer’s Schleswig-Holstein, Santa Fe Chamber Music, Aspen and Mecklenburg-Vorpommern festivals, and to perform Philip Glass’s Violin Concerto No.1 at the Luxembourg Philharmonie and Hamburg’s Elbphilharmonie.
+As Associate Artistic Director of the Savannah Music Festival (2004-19), he created season after season of adventurous programmes.
+At the start of the 2016-17 season he succeeded Roger Norrington as Music Director of the Zurich Chamber Orchestra, and two years later was appointed Music Director of the New Century Chamber Orchestra in San Francisco, which in June 2019 he led on its inaugural European tour.

 The violinist marked the centenary of Yehudi Menuhin’s birth in 2016 with Daniel Hope – My Tribute to Yehudi Menuhin, described as “a loving homage” by the Observer.
 For Seasons, released in March 2017, flows from Hope’s childhood memory of hearing Menuhin perform The Four Seasons with the Zurich Chamber Orchestra.
 “It made such a profound impression,” he recalls.
 “That combination of musicians was irresistible; so too was the fact that Menuhin was able to conjure up birdsong and the sounds of the elements on the violin.
 I was riveted from the first second.”